marverenic/Jockey/exoplayer-flac/README.md

 ## Using the extension ##

-Once you've followed the instructions above to check out, build and depend on the extension, the next step is to tell ExoPlayer to use the extractor and/or renderer.
+Once you've followed the instructions above to check out, build, and depend on the extension, the next step is to tell ExoPlayer to use the extractor and/or renderer.